Wood preservation: Fire retardant treated

-This treated wood utilizes a fire retardant chemical that remains stable in high temperature environments.
+The fireproofing of wood utilizes a fire retardant chemical that remains stable in high temperature environments.
 The fire retardant is applied under pressure at a wood treating plant like the preservatives described above, or applied as a surface coating.

 In both cases, treatment provides a physical barrier to flame spread.
 The treated wood chars but does not oxidize.
 Effectively this creates a convective layer that transfers flame heat to the wood in a uniform way which significantly slows the progress of fire to the material.
 There are several commercially available wood-based construction materials using pressure-treatment (such as those marketed in the United States and elsewhere under the trade names of 'FirePro', 'Burnblock' 'Wood-safe, 'Dricon', 'D-Blaze,' and 'Pyro-Guard'), as well as factory-applied coatings under the trade names of 'PinkWood' and 'NexGen'.
 Some site-applied coatings as well as brominated fire retardants have lost favor due to safety concerns as well as concerns surrounding the consistency of application.
 Specialized treatments also exist for wood used in weather-exposed applications.

 The only impregnation-applied fire retardant commercially available in Australia is 'NexGen'.
 'Guardian', which used calcium formate as a 'powerful wood modifying agent', was removed from sale in early 2010 for unspecified reasons.